tensorflow/docs/site/en/performance/quantization_training.md

 </figure>

 Our pre-trained models are available in the
-<a href="https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/g3doc/models.md#image-classification-quantized-models">TensorFlow Lite model repository</a>.
+<a href="https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/lite/g3doc/models.md#image-classification-quantized-models" class="external">TensorFlow Lite model repository</a>.
 The code used to generate
-these models <a href="https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1_train.py"> is available</a>.
+these models <a href="https://github.com/tensorflow/models/blob/master/research/slim/nets/mobilenet_v1_train.py" class="external">is available</a>.

 ## Representation for quantized tensors